-Hot Snakes, led by Rick Froberg and Reis, formed in 1999.
+Hot Snakes, led by Rick Froberg and John Reis, formed in 1999.
 Growing up, the duo played together in the local post-hardcore band Pitchfork from 1986 to 1990.
 Following that they formed Drive Like Jehu, which gained the attention of major labels and resulted in a record contract with Interscope Records.

 By this time, however, Reis had become seriously involved with his other band, Rocket from the Crypt.